 The village of Montalbano Elicona is situated a few kilometres inland from the northern Sicily coast, in north-east Sicily to the south of Tindari.
 Note that the road to Montalbano-Elicona is rather a windy one!

-The small town, dominated by an old fortress (built at the beginning of the 14th century by Frederick II) surrounded by narrow alleys, is attractive to explore with a sprinkling of historically interesting buildings to admire and views across the surrounding valleys from its position on a ridge.
+The town with its narrow alleys is attractive to explore with a sprinkling of historically interesting buildings to admire and views across the surrounding valleys from its position on a ridge.

-The most noteworthy of the churches here is the Basilica di Maria Assunta in Cielo (Basilica of the Assumption of Mary into Heaven) and its Gagini artworks.
+It has a couple of noteworthy churches.
+One is the Basilica di Maria Assunta in Cielo (Basilica of the Assumption of Mary into Heaven) and its Gagini artworks.
 Another is the church of Saint Catherine which also contains a statue from the Gagini school of art.

-Montalbano Elicona is one of seven beautiful Sicily villages (i.e. listed as 'most beautiful villages of Italy)'.
+Montalbano Elicona is one of eighteen beautiful Sicily villages (i.e. listed as 'most beautiful villages of Italy)'.
 Near to Montalbano-Elicona there is quite a cluster of most beautiful villages including: Geraci-Siculo, Sperlinga, Novara-di-Sicilia and Savoca.